ahrebel/primatevision/README.md

 ## 4. Pipeline Overview

 1. **Calibration:** Extract eye landmarks from a calibration video.
-2. **(Optional) Merge Data:** Merge gaze landmarks with click/touch data to create a calibration CSV.
+2. **(Optional) Merge Data:** Merge gaze landmarks with click/touch event data to create a calibration CSV.
 3. **Mapping Model Training:** Train a kNN regression model to map eye landmarks to screen coordinates.
 4. **Experimental Processing:** Process experimental videos to extract raw landmarks.
 5. **Gaze Analysis:** Convert eye landmarks to screen coordinates using the kNN model, divide the screen into regions, and generate heatmaps and summaries.